isabella232/devo-ps.github.io/_posts/blog/2013-06-26-goodbye-node-forever-hello-pm2.md

 **Disclaimer**: [node-usage](https://github.com/arunoda/node-usage) doesn't support MacOS for now (feel free to PR).
 It works just fine on Linux though.

-Now, what about checking on our clusters and GC cleaning the memory stack?
+Now, what about checking on our clusters and GC cleaning of the memory stack?
 Let's consider you already have an HTTP benchmark tool (if not, you should definitely check [WRK](https://github.com/wg/wrk)):

     $ express bufallo     // Create an express app
     $ cd bufallo